It's not just bad bots that need to be managed. A bot management strategy needs to avoid blocking the good bots while mitigating the bad ones.

 It is possible for a bad bot to fake its user agent string so that it looks like a good bot, at least initially – just as a thief might use a fake ID card to pretend to be on the guest list and sneak into an event.

-Therefore, whitelists of good bots have to be combined with other approaches to detect spoofing, such as behavioral analysis or machine learning.
+Therefore, allowlists of good bots have to be combined with other approaches to detect spoofing, such as behavioral analysis or machine learning.
 This helps proactively identify both bad bots and unknown good bots, in addition to simply allowing known good bots.

 A bot manager product allows good bots to access a web property while blocking bad bots.
-Cloudflare Bot Management uses machine learning and behavioral analysis of traffic across their entire network to detect bad bots while automatically and continually whitelisting good bots.
+Cloudflare Bot Management uses machine learning and behavioral analysis of traffic across their entire network to detect bad bots while automatically and continually allowlisting good bots.